javascript-tutorial/en.javascript.info/1-js/06-more-functions/03-closure/article.md

 # Closure

-Javascript is a very function-oriented language, it gives a lot of freedom.
+JavaScript is a very function-oriented language, it gives a lot of freedom.
 A function can be created at one moment, then passed as a value to another variable or function and called from a totally different place much later.

 We know that a function can access variables outside of it.
 And this feature is used quite often.